vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/layout/sidebar.md

 ::: warning

 You need to pay special attention to the order of object key declaration.
-Generally speaking, you should put the more precise path first, because VuePress will traverse the key names of the sidebar configuration in order to find the matching configuration.
+Generally speaking, you should put the more precise path first, because VuePress will traverse the key names of the sidebar configuration to find the matching configuration.
 Once a key name is successfully matched with the current path, it will display the corresponding sidebar configuration.

 In this case, the fallback sidebar must be defined last for this reason.